iResponsive/kibo-salesforce-integration/README.md

 # Overview

 ## Existing Business Challenge :
 At Salesforce, the Support team faces delays in gathering order details manually.
-Our aim to overcome this challenge by streamlining the process within Salesforce through an integration with Kibo.
+Our aim is to overcome this challenge by streamlining the process within Salesforce through an integration with Kibo.

 ## Objective:
 - Develop a specialized Salesforce application as a direct link to Kibo.